 - Why do I see known domains trying to access my network?

-- How do I know which rule triggered the blocking?
+- How do I know which rule triggered a block?
 (Blocked flow diagnostics)

-- What to do if I don't want this site to be blocked?
+- What do I do if I don't want this site to be blocked?

 - Why are there so many DNS blocks?